-Emily Andrews is a senior writer and editor at Prison Fellowship.
+Emily Andrews is a managing editor at Prison Fellowship.
 Her work has appeared in HuffPost, Culture Honey, and others.
 She is a graduate of the University of Virginia and holds an MFA in creative nonfiction from George Mason University.

 Christians have a responsibility to examine our media sources and separate truth from spin.
 How do we apply a biblical lens to difficult issues like violent crime?